NavyaSreeYadavalli/coin_detector/README.md

 ### Evalution Metrics
 As part of YOLOv5, we are calculating below metrics.

 **Precision**: The fraction of true positive detections among all positive detections.
 It measures how accurate the detections are.

 **Recall**: The fraction of true positive detections among all actual positive instances.
 It measures how well the model detects all relevant objects.

 **Mean Average Precision (mAP)**: The average of the precision values at different recall levels. mAP@0.5 (or simply mAP) is calculated at an Intersection over Union (IoU) threshold of 0.5, while mAP@0.5:0.95 is averaged over IoU thresholds from 0.5 to 0.95 in increments of 0.05.

 **IoU (Intersection over Union)**: A measure of the overlap between the predicted bounding box and the ground truth bounding box.

-The model that is inferences here is having all the evalution metrics with 98% score.
+The model that is inferences here is having all the evaluation metrics with 98% score.
 Refer to the results csv file in the exp2 folder in yolov5/runs directory.